A Survey on Stance Detection for Mis- and Disinformation Identification: Approaches

-Another notable idea is to use pre-trained language models as fact-checkers based on a masked language modelling objective~\cite{lee-etal-2020-language}, or to use the perplexity of the entire claim with respect to the target document~\cite{lee2020misinformation}. {Such models do not require a retrieval step, as they use the knowledge in the language models.
-However, they are prone to biases in the patterns used, e.g.,~they can predict date instead of city/country and vice-versa when using ``\emph{NAME} (born on \emph{DATE}) vs. \emph{NAME} was born in \emph{CITY/COUNTRY}''.
+Another notable idea is to use pre-trained language models as fact-checkers based on a masked language modelling objective~\cite{lee-etal-2020-language}, or to use the perplexity of the entire claim with respect to the target document~\cite{lee-etal-2021-towards}. {Such models do not require a retrieval step, as they use the knowledge stored in language models.
+However, they are prone to biases in the patterns used, e.g.,~they can predict date instead of city/country and vice-versa when using ``born in/on''.
 Moreover, the insufficient context can seriously confuse them, e.g.,~for short claims with uncommon words such as ``Sarawak is a ...'', where it is hard to detect the entity type.
-Finally, the performance of such models remains well below supervised approaches; even though recent work shows that \emph{training} using few-shots can improve the results~\cite{lee-etal-2021-towards}.}
+Finally, the performance of such models remains well below supervised approaches; even though recent work shows that \emph{few-shot training} can improve results}~\cite{lee-etal-2021-towards}.

-{Error analysis suggests the main challenges are (\emph{i}) confusing the semantics at the sentence level, e.g.,~``\emph{Andrea Pirlo is an American professional footballer.}'' vs. ``\emph{Andrea Pirlo is an Italian professional footballer who plays for an American club.}'', (\emph{ii})~sensitivity to spelling errors, (\emph{iii})~lack of relation between the article and the entities in the claim, (\emph{vi})~dependence on syntactic overlaps, e.g.,~``\emph{Terry Crews played on the Los Angeles Chargers.}'' (annotated as NotEnoughInfo) is classified as refuted, given the sentence ``\emph{In football, Crews played ... for the Los Angeles Rams, San Diego Chargers and Washington Redskins, ...}'', (\emph{v})~embedding-level confusion, e.g.,~numbers tend to have similar embeddings ``\emph{The heart beats at a resting rate close to 22 bpm.}'' is not classified as refuted on the basis of the evidence sentence ``\emph{The heart beats at a resting rate close to 72 bpm.}'', similarly for months (e.g., \emph{January} vs. \emph{October}).}
+{Error analysis suggests that the main challenges are (\emph{i}) confusing semantics at the sentence level, e.g.,~``\emph{Andrea Pirlo is an American professional footballer.}'' vs. ``\emph{Andrea Pirlo is an Italian professional footballer who plays for an American club.}'', (\emph{ii})~sensitivity to spelling errors, (\emph{iii})~lack of relation between the article and the entities in the claim, (\emph{vi})~dependence on syntactic overlaps, e.g.,~``\emph{Terry Crews played on the Los Angeles Chargers.}'' (\emph{NotEnoughInfo}) is classified as \emph{refuted}, given the sentence ``\emph{In football, Crews played ... for the Los Angeles Rams, San Diego Chargers and Washington Redskins, ...}'', (\emph{v})~embedding-level confusion, e.g.,~numbers tend to have similar embeddings, ``\emph{The heart beats at a resting rate close to 22 bpm.}'' is not classified as \emph{refuted} based on the evidence sentence ``\emph{The heart beats at a resting rate close to 72 bpm.}'', and similarly for months. }